The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick

 Entertainment Studios

-With utmost irony, considering putting a man on the moon before the 1960s were over had been one of JFK's primary goals for the U.S. space program, a rapt audience tuning in to watch live coverage leading up to Neil Armstrong taking America's first steps on the moon, saw the broadcast interrupted by a special report coming out of Massachusetts.
+With utmost irony, considering putting a man on the moon before the 1960s were over had been one of JFK's primary goals for the U.S. space program, a rapt audience tuning in to watch live coverage leading up to Neil Armstrong taking humanity's first steps on the moon, saw the broadcast briefly interrupted by a news bulletin coming out of Martha's Vineyard.

 Long before the clock struck midnight on New Year's Eve, the '60s had ended, butchered by the Manson family, shipped out to Vietnam, washed away under a bridge on Chappaquiddick.